Modulational Instability in the Ostrovsky Equation and Related Models: Introduction

 There has also been interest in the so-called generalized Ostrovsky equation, given by

-which generalizes the nonlinearity of the dispersive medium while satisfying a power-like scaling condition in the long wavelength regime: see, for exmaple, \cite{Holloway1999AZone}.
+which generalizes the nonlinearity of the dispersive medium while satisfying a power-like scaling condition in the long wavelength regime: see, for example, \cite{Holloway1999AZone}.
 As with most nonlinear dispersive equations, the existence and dynamics of periodic traveling or solitary waves are of special interest in both \eqref{E:Ost} and \eqref{eq:gost2}.
-The existence of solitary waves and their stability in the Ostrovsky equation and its generalizations have been demonstrated in \cite{Lu2012OrbitalEquation, Liu2004StabilityEquation, Levandosky2007StabilityEquation}.
-In \cite{Hakkaev2017PeriodicStability, Geyer2017SpectralEquation}, periodic traveling waves of the Ostrovsky equation with general nonlinearity \eqref{eq:gost2}, as well as the generalized reduced Ostrovsky equation (corresponding to $\beta=0$ above), have been formed for small values of $\g$ and have been shown to be spectrally stable to periodic perturbations of the same period as the wave.
-In \cite{Grimshaw2008Long-timeEquation}, it was shown through weakly nonlinear analysis that quasi-monochromatic wave trains \cite{Stepanyants2019NonlinearWaves} of the Ostrovsky equation are modulationally unstable in a relatively “short-wave” range $k_ch<kh\ll1$ and absent in the longer wave range $kh<k_ch$, where $k$ is the wave-number, $h$ is the basin depth and $k_c$ is the critical wave number.
-This weakly nonlinear analysis has been extended to more general models with cubic nonlinearity (the so-called Gardner–Ostrovsky equation \cite{Whitfield2014Rotation-inducedWaves,Whitfield2015Wave-packetEquation} and the Shrira equation\cite{Nikitenkova2015ModulationalDispersions}).
-Finally, the authors' in \cite{Bhavna2022High-FrequencyEquation} have recently investigated that the periodic traveling waves of the Ostrovsky equation \eqref{E:Ost} suffers high-frequency instability if $k>\sqrt[4]{4\gamma/\beta}$ for positive values of $\beta$ and no instability for negative values of $\beta$.
+The existence of solitary waves and their stability in the Ostrovsky equation and its generalizations have been demonstrated in \cite{Lu2012OrbitalEquation, Liu2004StabilityEquation, Levandosky2007StabilityEquation,PS20}.
+In \cite{Hakkaev2017PeriodicStability, Geyer2017SpectralEquation,JP16}, periodic traveling waves of the Ostrovsky equation with general nonlinearity \eqref{eq:gost2}, as well as the generalized reduced Ostrovsky equation (corresponding to $\beta=0$ above), have been formed for small values of $\g$ and have been shown to be spectrally stable to periodic perturbations of the same period as the wave.
+In \cite{Grimshaw2008Long-timeEquation}, it was shown through weakly nonlinear analysis that quasi-monochromatic wave trains \cite{Stepanyants2019NonlinearWaves,Whitfield2014Rotation-inducedWaves} of the Ostrovsky equation are modulationally unstable in a relatively “short-wave” range $k_ch<kh\ll1$ and absent in the longer wave range $kh<k_ch$, where $k$ is the wave-number, $h$ is the basin depth and $k_c$ is the critical wave number.
+This weakly nonlinear analysis has been extended to more general models with cubic nonlinearity (the so-called Gardner–Ostrovsky equation \cite{Whitfield2015Wave-packetEquation} and the Shrira equation\cite{Nikitenkova2015ModulationalDispersions}).
+Finally, the authors' in \cite{Bhavna2022High-FrequencyEquation} have recently investigated that the periodic traveling waves of the Ostrovsky equation \eqref{E:Ost} suffers high-frequency instability if $k>\sqrt[4]{4\gamma/\beta}$ for positive values of $\beta$ and no high-frequency instability for when\footnote{This should be compared to Corollary \ref{c:1} below, where modulational instability is detected for $\beta<0$.} $\beta<0$.

 In the absence of rotational effects, the models \eqref{E:Ost} reduces to the well-studied Korteweg-de Vries (KdV) equation

 which is a canonical model for the unidirectional propagation of weakly nonlinear, small amplitude water waves in the long wavelength regime: see \cite{Lannes2013TheAsymptotics} and references therein.
 It is well known-however, that while the KdV equation explains well long-wave phenomena in a channel of water -- traveling solitary and periodic waves, for example -- it fails to exhibit many high-frequency phenomena such as wave breaking -- the evolutionary formation of bounded solutions with infinite gradients -- and peaking -- the existence of bounded, steady solutions with a singular point, such as a peak or cusp.
 This of course should not be surprising, as the phase velocity associated with the linear part of the KdV equation poorly approximates that of the water wave equations outside the long wavelength regime.
 Indeed, the (non-dimensional) phase speed for unidirectional water waves can be shown to expand as